vertica/VerticaPy/EXAMPLE.md

-Let's encode the column 'sex' to be able to use it with numerical methods.
+Let's encode the column 'sex' so we can use it with numerical methods.

 ```python